rajagashe/EC2Collection/README.md

                         listed as part of the EC2Collection class.
 The list displayed is comma-separated.

-showTagValues - Displays the tags on an instance.
+showTagValues(instanceid) - Displays the tags on an instance.

-removeTagValue - Removes a tag from the instance.
+removeTagValue(instanceid,key) - Removes a tag from the instance.

 addModifyTagValue - Add or modify a tag value.